svn2github/xymon/sandbox/WinPSClient/README.txt

 be downloaded from the Microsoft website.

 The client utility is completely written in Powershell, so no additional programs need be installed to run it.
-However, you will need the Windows Resource Toolkit to install the client as a Windows Service.

 Installation guide